Generative AI Tools Available at UW–Madison

 • Adobe Firefly

-For campus privacy, data classification, and “OK to use with” guidance, always see: Generative AI Services at UW–Madison (it.wisc.edu/generative-ai-services-uw-madison/).
+For campus privacy, data classification, and "OK to use with" guidance, always see Generative AI Services at UW–Madison (it.wisc.edu/generative-ai-services-uw-madison/).
 That page is the source of truth for what kinds of data can go into which tools.

-Quick guide: “Which tool should I use?”
+Quick guide: which tool should I use?

-I’m drafting, brainstorming, or translating text.
+I am drafting, brainstorming, or translating text.

-Both run with enterprise protections when you sign in with your UW account and are approved for public/internal data.
+Use Microsoft Copilot Chat or Google Gemini.
+Both run with enterprise protections when you sign in with your UW account and are approved for public and internal data.

-I need AI to work from my own documents and show citations
+I need AI to work from my own documents and show citations.

-Great for course packets, RFPs, policy binders, research admin checklists, and briefings.
+Use Google NotebookLM.
+Good for course packets, RFPs, policy binders, research admin checklists, and briefings.

 I need meeting notes, action items, or a recap of what was said.